tomwhross/pdb-tutorial/README.md

 4. `b(reak)` - Set a breakpoint (depending on the argument provided).
 5. `r(eturn)` - Continue execution until the current function returns.

 Notice that there are brackets around the last part of every keyword.
-The brackets indicate that the rest of the word is _optional_ while when using the command prompt for `pdb`!
+The brackets indicate that the rest of the word is _optional_ when using the command prompt for `pdb`.
 This saves typing but a major gotcha is if you have a variable name such as `l` or `n`, then the
 `pdb` command takes precendence.
 That is, say you have a variable named `c` in your program and you want to know the value of `c`.
 Well, if you type `c` in `pdb`, you will actually be issuing the `c(ontinue)` keyword which executes the program and only stops if it encounters a break point!